Goto MapWise Home Page

 Draw Modes

-• Add Features - select either the point, label, line, or polygon icon, then click in the map to add the feature.
+Select either the point, label, line, or polygon icon, then click in the map to add the feature.

-• Modify Feature Symbol - select either the point, label, line, or polygon icon, then click on the feature to modify.
-A dialog box will popup with additional options to change color, size, etc.
+Click on the feature to modify.
+A dialog box will popup with additional options to change color, size, etc. Each drawing feature can be individually styled.

 Drawing Tools Modify Symbol